tomatophu/cookiedough/README.md

 Things to note:
  - Running this source code requires Python 3.12 or above
  - The required modules to install are in the "requirements.txt" file
- - The Font files are not included as they are copyrighted material (you can buy them at https://pixbob.itch.io/pixbob-fonts)
+ - The font files are not included as they are copyrighted material (you can buy them at https://pixbob.itch.io/pixbob-fonts)
  - The source code is pretty messy

 Archived 4/25/2025